 Applicants to the Title Clearance Program will be reviewed for eligibility in compliance with program eligibility requirements.
-Applicants are required to submit all documents and information needed to complete eligibility review.
-Failure to disclose accurate and complete information may affect eligibility and all such instances will be referred to the Program for further action.
-Applicants may be required to repay the PRDOH, if they are found to have submitted inaccurate or incomplete information to appear to meet eligibility requirements.
+Applicants are required to submit all documents and information needed to complete the eligibility review.
+Failure to disclose accurate and complete information may affect eligibility.
+Applicants may be required to repay PRDOH, if they are found to have submitted inaccurate or incomplete information to appear to meet eligibility requirements.
 Each application will be reviewed for the following eligibility and benefit determination criteria:

-- The applicant must qualify as a low- or moderate-income (LMI); - The applicant must have occupied the subject property as a primary residence at the time of the storm(s); - The subject property must be the applicant's primary residence; - The applicant must have an ownership claim over the subject property; - The applicant does not have a formal property title for the subject property; - Subject property must not be located in floodplain, floodway, or landslide risk area.
-Exceptions to this eligibility criterion will be made in the event title clearance is necessary for the applicant to receive benefits from other Programs within the CDBG-DR Housing Portfolio or cases where Applicant was granted "right to use" or "right of enjoyment" over the plot of land occupied by any local laws or regulations.
+- The Applicant must qualify as a low- or moderate-income (LMI) person; - The subject property must be the applicant's primary residence; - The Applicant must have an ownership claim over the subject property; - The Applicant does not have a formal property title for the subject property; - Subject property must not be located in a floodplain, floodway, or landslide risk area.
+Exceptions to this eligibility criterion will be made in the event title clearance is necessary for the Applicant to receive benefits from other Programs within the CDBG-DR Housing Portfolio or cases where the Applicant was granted "right to use" or "right of enjoyment" over the plot of land occupied by any local laws or regulations.